B-Translator/btr_server/README.md

-# B-Translator Client
+# B-Translator

-Drupal installation profile for B-Translator Client.
+Drupal installation profile for B-Translator.

 The codename *B-Translator* can be decoded like *Bee Translator*, since it aims at collecting very small translation contributions from